kosmonautdnb/WatcomGL/README.md

 # Quirks

-Only with WatcomC does glSeconds() stutter (clock=18.2 Hz).
-DJGPP features a good clock.

 File names are written in uppercase (DOS standard).

 If you are using pure **WatcomC** (wcc386.exe) instead of **WatcomC++** (wcl386.exe/wpp386.exe), you need the -za99 option to upgrade to the **C** standard **"C99"**. -za99 is only available with **Open Watcom**.
 The old **WatcomC++ 11.0** works fine with (wcl386.exe/wpp386.exe), but not with (wcc386.exe).
 I am using Watcom C++ 11.0 most of the time.